gradosevic/ag-custom-admin/readme.txt

 <br>* Try updating WordPress core and plugins
 <br>* If problem still persists, please contact the support

-= Plugin does not work after upgrading to new version.
+= The plugin does not work after upgrading.
 What should I do? = Make sure to have latest WordPress version installed.
 If nothing of these solutions help, please contact support.

-= I use older version of WordPress, can I still use this plugin? = Yes, just make sure to install older version of AGCA that works for you.
+= I use older version of WordPress, can I still use this plugin? = It's highly recommended to update WordPress to the latest, since attackers target especially older versions of WP, but yes, you can still use AGCA, if the latest version doesn't work for you, you can install an older version of AGCA.
+You can check the **Development** tab on WordPress.org AGCA's page to see which AGCA version supports your version of WordPress.

-= Admin Menu buttons are misaligned =
+= Admin Menu buttons are not correctly set =
-Please use 'Reset Settings' button on Admin Menu page to reset menu configuration to defaults.
+Please use **Reset Settings** button on Admin Menu page to reset menu configuration to defaults.
 Make sure to use latest plugin version with latest patches.

 = Some options are not working =
 If you have the latest WordPress and plugin versions and you still experience some issues, please contact us and report the issue.